carolinelins/predict-pet-adoption/README.md

 Final project for **Techniques d'Apprentissage Artificiel**

+## English

-## Prerequisites
+### Prerequisites

-Before running the project, make sure you have the following installed:
+Before running the project, ensure you have the following installed:

 - **Conda**: Used to manage the project's virtual environment and dependencies.
 - **Git**: To clone the repository.
 - **Make**: To execute tasks defined in the `Makefile`.
 - **Jupyter Notebook**: To run the notebooks.

-## Setup
+### Setup

 Follow these steps to set up the project:

 1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/predict-pet-adoption.git
    cd predict-pet-adoption
    ```

 2. **Create and activate the Conda environment**:
    You need to create a Conda environment and install all necessary dependencies.
 Run the following command to create the environment:
    ```bash
    make create-environment
    ```

-   This command will create a new environment with Python 3.10.
    Once the environment is created, activate it using:
    ```bash
    conda activate predict-pet-adoption
    ```

 3. **Install dependencies**:
    After activating the environment, install all the required dependencies using:
    ```bash
    make requirements
    ```

-   This will install the necessary packages from the `environment.yml` file.

 4. **Run the Notebooks**:

-   To run the Jupyter notebooks for the data exploration, transformation, and model training steps, run:
+   To run the Jupyter notebooks for data exploration, transformation, and model training, run:
    ```bash
    make run-notebooks
    ```

    This will execute the following notebooks in order:
-   - `1-data-exploration.ipynb` (Data Exploration)
+   - `1-data-exploration.ipynb`
-   - `2-data-transformation.ipynb` (Data Preprocessing and Feature Engineering)
+   - `2-data-transformation.ipynb`
-   - `3-model-training.ipynb` (Training the Models and Evaluating Performance)
+   - `3-model-training.ipynb`

-## Project Organization
+### Project Organization

 ```
 ├── LICENSE            <- Open-source license if one is chosen